jhleehy/AboutMeJH/README.md

-# I will make with Node.js and Vue.js
+# I will make the web site with Node.js and Vue.js